 Check Balance and Output

-• Android: Settings → Accessibility → Hearing → Audio balance at center
+- Android: Settings → Accessibility → Hearing → Adjust audio balance

-• iPhone: Settings → Accessibility → Audio Visual → Balance at center
+- iPhone: Settings → Accessibility → Audio/Visual → Balance

 Clean the Contact Points

-• Gently wipe the charging contacts on the buds and inside the case
+- Clean charging pins on earbuds and inside the case

 Reset and Update

-• Perform a factory reset using the brand’s method (often holding the case button 10–15 seconds)
+- Performing a factory reset (usually by holding the case button for 10–15 seconds)

 Special Notes for Android and iPhone